Passenger gets gun through TSA checkpoint on Atlanta to Tokyo flight

 Breaking News Emails

-A man traveling from Atlanta to Japan earlier this month was able to carry a gun through a security checkpoint and onto a Delta Air Lines flight, according to the Transportation Security Administration.
+Two Transportation Security Administration officers were fired after a man was able to carry a gun through a security checkpoint and onto a Delta Air Lines flight earlier this month while traveling from Atlanta to Japan, NBC News has learned.

 The unidentified passenger boarded a plane on Jan.
 2 at Hartsfield-Jackson Atlanta International Airport with his firearm, the TSA said in a statement.
 The agency did not say if the gun was loaded.